innovation-first/paradox-innovation/content/posts/duckdb/index.md

 For this section, I was inspired by a blog [4] that compares the performance of Dremel (the distributed engine that is the ancestor of BigQuery) and a single instance.

 The result is that in 2008, with Dremel, it took 3,000 standard nodes to handle an 87TB dataset.
-Today, 15 years later, it is possible to achieve similar performance without the magic of distributed computing on a single instance costing $11 per hour.
+Today, 16 years later, it is possible to achieve similar performance without the magic of distributed computing on a single instance costing **$11 per hour**.

 ![IMAGE ALTERNATIVE TEXT](dremel.png#center)

 Of course, this may be less applicable for on-premises setups where you need to manage resilience yourself, but the overall point remains clear.

 However, the data ecosystem still faces the prejudice that if you don't know how to do distributed computing, you're a clown.
-So now you will be able to respond "no, my friend, I am a duck" because the fact is, it is becoming unnecessary to complicate things with distributed systems.
+So now you will be able to respond "no, my friend, I am a duck" because the fact is, **it is becoming unnecessary to complicate things with distributed black magic**.
 Just because it's more complex doesn't mean it's better.

 I would add an authoritative argument I read online from Joshua Patterson, the CEO of Voltron Data, a very active company in the data ecosystem and one of the main contributors to Apache Arrow [5]:
 ![IMAGE ALTERNATIVE TEXT](joshua.png#center)